 - Tank pumps: $800–$1,400 (not all septic systems require these)

 Many cities and municipalities require a building permit to install a septic tank, so check with your local building authority before moving forward with your project.
-The cost of the permit includes a review of the septic system design mock-ups, and a minimum of two inspections of the system during installation.
-These permits all-in can cost anywhere from $450 to $2,000.
+The cost of the permit includes a review of the septic system design mock-ups and a minimum of two inspections of the system during installation.
+These permits all-in can cost anywhere from $400 to $2,500.

 Design & Installation

 You’ll want an engineer to help you determine the proper placement and type of septic system for your property before starting any work.
 They can create detailed plans that your contractor can then use to build out the system.
-When combined, design and installation usually run anywhere from $1,500 to $4,000 depending on the size of the tank and the scope of the overall project.
+When combined, design and installation usually run anywhere from $3,102-$9,270, with the national average at $5,898.

 If you’re considering DIYing your septic system install, make sure you’re well-versed in local code and that you have the proper permits in place.